 Frequently Asked Questions

-Alright, let's tackle some of the common questions that pop up when you're getting serious about your LinkedIn strategy.
-These are the details that can make all the difference.
+Alright, let’s look at some of the common questions that come up when you’re getting serious about your LinkedIn strategy.
+These are the details that will make all the difference.

 How Often Should I Post on LinkedIn?